 Relevance for parental responsibility

-Determining who legally constitutes a child’s parent is most relevant for determining who has parental responsibility for the child.
-Parental responsibility involves decision making powers relating to the duties, powers, responsibilities and authorities which parents have in relation to their child.
+Determining who legally constitutes a child’s parent is relevant for deciding who has parental responsibility for the child.
+Parental responsibility involves decision making powers relating to the child and significant choices in their life.
 A presumption exists that it is in the child’s best interests for their parents to have equal shared parental responsibility.
 Equal shared parental responsibility, as ordered between Masson and Parsons, requires both parents to partake in major long term decisions, such as relocation, health care or education (as discussed in another article).
-The Family Law Act 1975 (Cth) provides that it is in the child’s best interests to have a meaningful relationship with both parents, as encouraged by this requirement for joint involvement in important decision making.

 How Etheringtons Solicitors can help you